automenta/opencl-horde/README.txt

 GPU work best with many threads.
 In this implementation, each demon is a GPU thread.
 For best performance many demons should exist.
 This number depends a lot on the GPU but it is safe to say that you should have at least 1000 demons.

-the number of demons should be a multiple of the workgroup size which is currently set at 128.
-If you don't do this bad things will happen.
+GPU work by executing many threads at a time.
+The number of threads that are executed in parallel is fixed which means the number of demons should be a multiple of the workgroup size which is currently set at 128 or (128*4 for the vectorized version).
+Adding more demons to fit will have a very negligible impact on performance.
+Simply put, you are charged by blocks of 128 (or 128*4) demons.

 INSTALLATION: